telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/adjust-path-origin.md

 ---
-title: Adjust Path origin
+title: Adjust Path Origin
-page_title: Adjust Path origin | Kendo UI Diagram
+page_title: Adjust Path Origin | Kendo UI Diagram
-description: "Learn how to adjust a path or any element`s origin when using a custom visual."
+description: "Learn how to adjust a path or the origin of an element when using a custom visual in the Kendo UI Diagram."
 slug: howto_adjustpathorigin_diagram
 ---

-# Adjust Path origin
+# Adjust Path Origin

 The example below demonstrates how to position any path at the origin.